javo0101/introGIS/frontmatter.md

 - [Counter Mapping: Zuni Maps](<https://emergencemagazine.org/feature/counter-mapping/>)
     - The indigenous Zuni people describe their mapping project and the ways it challenges Western modes of mapping.

-### Cheat Sheet

-- Links to any shortcut sheets with explanatory text.
-Remember that the linked text automatically becomes the title.

 ## Acknowledgements

 - Current Author: [Olivia Ildefonso](<https://oildefon.medium.com/>)